That Marketing Buddy

 💰 Leadpages wins on pricing

 Leadpages is clearly more affordable, with its entry plan at $49/month compared to Instapage's $99.79/month.
 Even Leadpages' Pro plan at $99/month costs less than Instapage's basic tier.
 The value proposition strongly favors Leadpages unless you specifically need Instapage's advanced personalization features.
+Keep in mind that the cheapest plan is not always the best value.

 Who Should Choose Which?